WaleedAlsharif/Loca-Key-App/README.md

-# Loka-Key-App
+# Loca Key App
-Luka Key is an online store that sells and maintains all types of desktop computers, laptops, and software
+Loca Key is an online store that sells and maintains all types of desktop computers, laptops, and software

 	The most important tasks performed in the application